pdelboca/ckan-services/README.md

   * Add the config variable `ckan.site_url`
   * Change the `solr_url` config to `solr_url = http://127.0.0.1:8983/solr/ckan`
 * Execute `make docker-up` to start the services.
+* Execute `make add-users` to add an admin user with password 12345678 to the system
 * Execute `make start` to start CKAN.
 * You can also execute `make test` to run the CKAN Core tests.